jbcodeforce/ML-studies/docs/ml/generative-ai.md

 * Content moderation and development for education and universities.
 Helps students to find the most effective pathways to graduation.
 * From identifying potential safety risks with gaz leaks, Gen AI can generate recommendations for remedial work.
 * Enhance trip planning with personalized recommendations, services and offers for travel industry.
+* product review summarization: today done by human, can be offloaded by LLM by adding those unstructured reviews as new corpus for search.
+Separate these reviews based on user-provided ratings and task an LLM to extract different sets of information from each high-level category of reviews.

 ### Discovery

+When engaging with a customer it is important to assess where they are in their GenAi adoption:

 * How familiar with Generative AI?
 * Experienced adapting an existing generative models?